Last modified: October 24, 2019

 - the IP address from which the device accesses a client’s Digital Property

 - Information about your activity on a Digital Property including web pages or apps visited or used and the time those web pages or apps were visited or used.
-Note this information is only collected and received by us in connection with requests to us initiated by Digital Properties using our technology to show ads to you or to track your activity in connection with the delivery of an ad or to place Digital Identifiers associated with your browser or device into interest-based segments.
+Note this information is only collected and received in connection with requests to us initiated by Digital Properties using our technology to show ads to you or to track your activity in connection with the delivery of an ad or to place Digital Identifiers associated with your browser or device into interest-based segments.
 This means we do not passively track your activity but only receive information about your activity in connection with requests specifically made to our Platform to serve you an ad, measure your interaction with an ad or to place you into an interest-based category for future use by a client to help make the ads they show to you more relevant.

 - Information about ads served, viewed or clicked on, including the type of ad, where the ad was served, whether you clicked on it and whether you visited the advertiser’s website or downloaded the advertiser’s app.

-- Information about you or inferences about your interests that a seller, buyer or third-party provider has collected about you and shared with us such as information about your interests or demographic information (your age or gender) or to help make the ads served to you more relevant.
-For clarity, we do not independently collect information about your interests or demographic information for use within our Platform, but we do allow our clients and third party providerss to utilize their own data or third-party data they have access to in connection with the Services.
+- Information about you or inferences about your interests that a seller, buyer or third-party has collected about you and shared with us such as information about your interests or demographic information (your age or gender) or to help make the ads served to you more relevant.
+For clarity, we do not independently collect information about your interests or demographic information for use within our Platform, but we do allow our clients and partners to utilize their own data or third-party data they have access to in connection with the Services.

 - Information about your Internet service including information about which Internet Service Provider (ISP) is used by you.